 Armine is originally from Armenia.
 She received her Bachelor’s degree with Honors.
 During her school years, she worked at SPFA and Espace as an English and French interpreter, where she continued to work after graduating.
 She then worked at France Formation as a French professor for 4 years.
-In November of 2009, she embarked on a new wonderful experience with the Alliance Française de Pasadena, where she now enjoys teaching her lovely young students.
+In November of 2009, she embarked on a new wonderful experience with the Alliance Française de Pasadena.
+She teaches adults and kids.
+She's a DELF-DALF examiner.

 Cédric Ih was born in the United States then raised in Paris, France by a French mother and a Chinese father.
 He has a Master's Degree in Digital entertainment and Media and he is a Digital Director.
 He speaks French, English, Chinese and German.
 He's certified in French as a foreign language.
 He is eager to share his experience with foreign languages.
 He has also been a script writer, a filmmaker and a photographer.He a worked in animation, made commercials, music videos, short films etc...The French language and its numerous subtleties have always been a fundamental tool in his career.
 He moved to Los Angeles in 2018 where he continued his artistic life with 2 exhibitions and 2 short films.
 He's used to working with teams.
 For him, humor is important to make life better and be more efficient .
 He wants to use his experience as a script writer and film maker as an instructional tool to teach French. he would like his students to improve and have a fun experience.
 He is certified in French as a foreign language.
 He teaches groups, private classes, workshops de conversation and he's a TCF examiner.

 Valerie Daval is a French born visual artist, art instructor and art therapist based in LA area since 2007.
 She studied Art and Architecture at the École Supérieure des Beaux-Arts du Mans, in France, with a focus on painting and drawing.
 In 2001, she obtained a Diploma in art therapy in Tours, France, and worked as art instructor and art therapist for several years in different institutions in France.
 In 2004, she moved to Paderborn, Germany where she was working at the Raum für Kunst artistic community.
 Daval artwork has been exhibited in France, Germany, the U.K. and the U.S. Valerie has very good general knowledge, she has led various thematic workshops about New Caledonia, French cuisine, and some artists who painted in France.
 She's certified in French as a foreign language.
 She teaches French to group classes of adults and children and she gives private classes.
 She's a DELF-DALF examiner.

 Brigitte Groche is an experienced, fun and dedicated native French teacher, from Dijon, Burgundy, who has a passion for fine cuisine & wines.
 She is also a DELF examiner.
 Brigitte obtained a law degree from Université - Angers, France, right before immigrating to the United States, 20 years ago.
 Upon her arrival, not being able to practice law in the USA, she decided to , instead, dedicate herself to promoting what was near and dear to her heart: France and the French language.
 From 2003 to 2006, Brigitte was the Chairman of the Board, for “Los Angeles Accueil”, a non-profit organization focused on welcoming French-speaking newcomers.
 During that time, she was also the Financial and Editing Director of the “Guide Pratique”, a comprehensive booklet providing practical information to French citizens living in the American South West.
 In 2010, she started to give private classes and realized that she enjoyed it thoroughly.
 Teaching turned into a real passion!
 So, she became the French teacher at Carden Arbor View School.
 She achieved excellent results from the majority of her students.
-During her time at Carden Arbor View School, Brigitte was able to take her students on an annual trip to Quebec City, had some of her advanced students participate in the “Grand Concours”, conducted a baking class and and coordinated a pen-pals exchange with a school in Beaune Burgundy France.
-Brigitte is ready for you!
-Allons-y!
-Let’s do it!
+During her time at Carden Arbor View School, Brigitte was able to take her students on an annual trip to Quebec City, had some of her advanced students participate in the “Grand Concours”, conducted a baking class and and coordinated a pen-pals exchange with a school in Beaune, Burgundy, France.